-ETPs are job training programs certified by TWC to provide WIOA-funded training services.
+ETPs are job training programs certified by TWC to provide WIOA-funded training services through vouchers known as Individual Training Accounts.
 WIOA requires Boards to target high-growth, high-demand, and emerging occupations within their workforce areas.
-To be approved for the statewide ETP List, training must align with an occupation included on the state's target occupations list.
-ETPs are also required to submit annual student performance data.
+To be approved for the statewide ETP List, a training program must align with an occupation included on the state's target occupations list.
+ETPs are also required to submit initial and ongoing annual student performance data.